ubahnverleih/WoBike/Voi.md

 To get a list of available scooters nearby a location, you can use this endpoint:

-`https://api.voiapp.io/v1/vehicle/status/ready?la=[LATITUDE HERE]&lo=[LONGTITUDE HERE]`
+`https://api.voiapp.io/v1/vehicle/status/ready?lat=[LATITUDE HERE]&lng=[LONGTITUDE HERE]`

 The request above should be sent as a GET request.
 As stated earlier, no special authentication or API keys are needed.

 These are the known accepted request parameters:

-`la` - The latitude to perform the search query from.
+`lat` - The latitude to perform the search query from.

-`lo` - The longtiude to perform the search query from.
+`lng` - The longtiude to perform the search query from.

 **A request with invalid la/lo parameters will still be accepted.
 You can even leave out the parameters and still get a list of available scooters.**

 There are also other `status` available.
 Change the `ready` in the url to one of these: `'ready', 'bounty', 'riding', 'home', 'collected', 'lost'`

-An example request is: `https://api.voiapp.io/v1/vehicle/status/ready?la=59.329323&lo=18.068581`.
+An example request is: `https://api.voiapp.io/v1/vehicle/status/ready?lat=59.329323&lng=18.068581`.

 **The server will return a response formatted like this:**